 1 tsp of Erythritol or another sweetener of choice

 1. Brew your coffee with 1/2 the amount of water you would normally use if you want to have a strong coffee flavour.

 2. Start by brewing your coffee and preheating your blender with some hot water.

 3. Separate the yolks from the whites and add the yolks to the blender.

 4. Add the sweetener and salt (and any other ingredients you’d like to include).

-5. Blend on the lowest setting and slowly drizzle in the hot coffee.
+5. Blend the yolks, sweetener and salt on the lowest setting and slowly drizzle in the hot coffee.
 After that, you can add more liquid and pour more quickly.
 If you have a big blender, you can probably keep the lid off without too much risk of spillage.
 Otherwise, add the coffee in batches and blend until combined between batches.

 You can add the whole egg if you want to include protein as well.
 This method will work for that as well.
 The suggested ratios are 1 cup of coffee on two whole eggs.